Maths

 Our maths curriculum is both creative and engaging for all pupils and endeavours to ensure all children achieve.
 We encourage children to develop the necessary skills to allow them to become ‘deep thinkers’ acquiring math skills to a range of practical, real life contexts to ensure their learning is both purposeful and meaningful.

 The Mastery approach to the teaching and learning of maths is applied in all lessons.
 We ensure that facts and methods are prioritised before teaching strategies to apply.
 It stems from the idea that all children can achieve in maths through support, challenge and the use of concrete, pictorial and abstract teaching methods.
 This approach has helped to improve outcomes and standards in each lesson.
-Each lesson offers the same starting point for all children and differentiation is achieved through the use of adult support, manipulatives and the use of progressive and open ended problems.
+All lessons offer the same starting point for all children and differentiation is achieved through the use of adult support, manipulatives and the use of progressive and open ended problems.
 We ensure that maths is taught in creative and engaging lessons, using a wide array of math manipulatives in concrete, pictorial and digital form.
 ICT is used widely across each year group to deliver the maths curriculum and to offer our pupils a range of exciting activities to challenge and inspire.
 Maths is widely promoted across the school and our classrooms have working walls that the children can utilise to support their learning through the use of vocabulary, models and images and methods.

 Reasoning is a key area within our Maths teaching and is something teachers plan for carefully to ensure pupils are taught the correct methods in order to then reason.
 Problems are also well considered to reflect what the pupils already know.
 Throughout the year pupils are taught how to solve a wide range of reasoning problems to ensure that they are well equipped to problem solve with confidence.
 Mathematical vocabulary is an essential part of each lesson, we begin all lessons with a ‘Maths Chat’ activity where pupils are encouraged to describe, explain, convince, justify and prove using STEM sentences to answer in full.
-We hope to build problem solvers of the future and build resilience in our children; essential skills that they can use in all aspects of their learning.
+We hope to build problem solvers of the future and resilience in our children; essential skills that they can use in all aspects of their learning.

 Structure of a Brierley Maths lesson